solana-labs/solana/book/src/proposals/one-round-finality.md

 is possible to achieve finality a different way, leaders can agree not to propose alternative forks.

-If only a part of the cluster has agreed not to propose alternative forks the deterministic leader schedule can be used to calculate the likelihood of a leader that is not committed of proposing a votable alternative fork.
+If only a part of the cluster has voted, then the set of all the leaders that haven't voted and the leader schedule can be used to simulate how lockout will grow in the future.
 This calculation is based on the assumption that the partition is static, and that the same leaders will continue voting together.

 ## Overview